upender-sg/LLM-LangChain-Bot/README.md

-# LangChain LLM BasicBot application
+# LangChain LLM Basic Q&A Chatbot application

+The Q&A Chatbot is a language model-based chatbot designed for answering questions and providing information through natural language conversation.

+## Features

+- Accurate question and answer capabilities.
+- Flexible and customizable for various domains.